artyom-beilis/dlprimitives/docs/build.md

 Recommended:

 - OpenBLAS for CPU only inference/training
-- Sqlite3 for ceching of compiled kernels for non-NVidia GPUs to improve startup times
+- Sqlite3 for caching of compiled kernels for non-NVidia GPUs to improve startup times

 Optional: